needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/meshing.md

 Before your app can access meshes from Meta's OpenXR runtime, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup) on their device.

 > [!Important]
-> If Space Setup is not complete, AR Foundation cannot access mesh data from the device.
+> If Space Setup is not complete, AR Foundation can't access mesh data from the device.

 [!include[](../snippets/arf-docs-tip.md)]